-7 See UNDRIP Articles 10, 11(2), 18, 19, 28(1), 29(2), 30(1), 32(2)).
+&lt;sup>7 See UNDRIP Articles 10, 11(2), 18, 19, 28(1), 29(2), 30(1), 32(2)).
 Further, Article 42 specifically mandates the organs and specialized agencies of the United Nations system to promote respect for and full application of the rights affirmed in UNDRIP.

-8 Available at http://hrbaportal.org/the-human-rights-based-approach-to-development-cooperation-towards-a- common-understanding-among-un-agencies.
+&lt;sup>8 Available at http://hrbaportal.org/the-human-rights-based-approach-to-development-cooperation-towards-a- common-understanding-among-un-agencies.

-- identify stakeholder priorities to better tailor project activities, opportunities and benefits - seek to ensure no one is left behind and disadvantaged and vulnerable project stakeholders have a voice in project development and implementation - identify potential constraints and conflicts that could affect project effectiveness - ensuring transparency, accountability and integrity - learn from and incorporate local knowledge to improve project design and avoid and mitigate project-related risks and impacts - provide a feedback and monitoring mechanism to ensure the project is achieving its intended results, and identifies potential unintended consequences, and
+- identify potential constraints and conflicts that could affect project effectiveness - ensuring transparency, accountability and integrity - learn from and incorporate local knowledge to improve project design and avoid and mitigate project-related risks and impacts - provide a feedback and monitoring mechanism to ensure the project is achieving its intended results, and identifies potential unintended consequences, and